Rumpunzel/rpg-thingy/playing-the-game/injury-&-misfortune.md

 Whenever you suffer a misfortune, mark an empty box, noting that it absorbed that misfortune.
 Misfortunes you suffer must be entirely absorbed by a single box, you may not distribute a misfortune between boxes.

+The severity of your misfortune is equal to your highest rating, marked misfortune box.
+If you do not have marked any, you do not suffer from a misfortune.

+### The Injury of Adventure

-Should you not have an empty box to fully absorb stress you suffered, instead mark the highest rated box you have and suffer the difference which that box could not absorb as an injury.
+Should you not have an empty box to fully absorb stress you suffered, instead mark the highest rated box you have and suffer the difference, which that box could not absorb, as an injury.

 ### Effect of Misfortune

-If you have at least one misfortune box marked, you have a misfortune trait with rating equal **1,** if you have marked only minor misfortunes; **2,** if you have marked at least **1** moderate misfortune but no major misfortunes; or **3,** if you have marked a major misfortune.
+If you suffer from a misfortune, you have a misfortune trait with rating equal to your misfortune's severity.
 Name this trait something appropriate considering the struggles and setbacks you have endured and with a negative connotation, so that it will [get in your way](../characters/traits#using-character-traits-to-your-detriment) and can be used against you during [Contest](skill-tests/contests#detrimental-traits).

 See how to recover from your misfortune in the chapter about [Resting](resting#recovering).

-## Injuries
+## Injury

 Just like misfortunes, injuries have a rating associated with them, though you gain injuries only as a result of being attacked during [Gauntlets](gauntlets) (or sometimes Contests) with the explicit goal of hurting you.
+And, just like misfortunes, your character can be plagued by up to one injury.

-### Injury Boxes
+### Injury Severity

 You have **3** injury boxes that you can mark to absorb injuries you suffer.
 Each box has a corresponding number which denotes what kind of injury that box can absorb when you mark it.